Last updated August 25, 2016

-As an academic community devoted to the life of the mind, Middlebury College requires of every student complete intellectual honesty in the preparation of all assigned academic work.
+As an academic community devoted to the life of the mind, Middlebury requires of every student complete intellectual honesty in the preparation of all assigned academic work.

 B. Academic Honesty

 Plagiarism is a violation of intellectual honesty.
 Plagiarism is passing off another person's work as one's own.
 It is taking and presenting as one's own the ideas, research, writings, creations, or inventions of another.
 It makes no difference whether the source is a student or a professional in some field.
 For example, in written work, whenever as much as a sentence or key phrase is taken from the work of another without specific citation of the source, the issue of plagiarism arises.

 Paraphrasing is the close restatement of another's idea using approximately the language of the original.
 Paraphrasing without acknowledgment of authorship is also plagiarism and is as serious a violation as an unacknowledged quotation.

 Cheating is defined as giving or attempting to give or receive during an examination any aid unauthorized by the instructor.